DASH (bus): History

 On October 23, 1983, the City Council set up a Transitional Task Force and, on January 24, 1984, instructed the City Attorney to proceed with the incorporation of a non-profit company.
 The certificate of incorporation was issued by the State Corporation Commission on January 31, and the organizational meeting of the company was held on February 6.

 In January 1984, the General Manager employed by the Management Company that was awarded the management contract reported for duty and final preparations began for the opening of revenue service on March 11.

 On October 19, 2020, DASH unveiled its first all-electric transit bus at the City Hall of Alexandria.

 In September 2021, the entire network was restructured as part of the Alexandra Transit Vision Plan to create a more useful and equitable bus network that encourages more people to get to more places using transit.
-All Routes were renumbered in the 30s or 100s eliminating the AT designations.
+All Routes were renumbered in either the 30s or 100s eliminating the AT designations.

-Ridership

-DASH carries over 12,000 passengers per weekday within the City of Alexandria, Virginia.
-The AT8 route, which runs through the Duke Street corridor, is DASH's busiest route with about 3,000 rides per weekday.
-In 2011, DASH ordered three new 40' Gillig Low Floor diesel-electric hybrid buses, which are 5' longer than the rest of the DASH fleet.
-These buses went into service in April 2012.
-Five additional 40' Gillig Low Floor diesel-electric hybrid buses went into service in March 2013.
-The new 40' buses are used on the AT8 route to reduce crowding.
-On July 28, 2014, DASH introduced the new AT9 Crosstown Route.
-The AT9 provides crosstown connections between Mark Center, Southern Towers, Northern Virginia Community College, Bradlee Shopping Center, Shirlington Transit Center in Arlington, Parkfairfax, Arlandria and Potomac Yard.

 Fares

 As of 5 September 2021, DASH is fare free.
-Before the free fares, DASH's base fare is $2.00 for riders paying cash or SmarTrip.
+Before the free fares, DASH's base fare was $2.00 for riders paying cash or SmarTrip.
 In 2007, DASH converted its buses to allow the use of the WMATA SmarTrip, an electronic debit farecard.
 DASH continued to accept and issue paper transfers until they were eliminated altogether January 1, 2013.